 Which colleges have the most fraternities?

 Looking at the sheer volume of frats is one approach, but this method will not fully capture the milieu of a given campus.
-For example, Penn State University has 56 fraternities, the highest number in the country.
+For example, Penn State University has 45 fraternities, one of the highest numbers in the country.
 However, the percentage of Nittany Lions who pledge fraternities is 17%, sizable, but much lower than many other Pennsylvania institutions.
-This effect is even more pronounced at a school like Ohio State, which has 45 frats but only 8% of the total male population joins.
+This effect is even more pronounced at a school like Ohio State, which has 35 frats but only 7% of the total male population joins.